oskarszoon/inliner/README.md

+# @pathable/inliner

+Fork of inliner with modifications aimed to use it a in script for the creation of static pages.
+The main modification is the use of puppeteer to get the root webpage, so it wait for the page to fully load before getting its contents.
+Bellow is the original readme.

 # Inliner

 Turns your web page to a single HTML file with everything inlined - perfect for appcache manifests on mobile devices that you want to reduce those http requests.